Pingulina/IceRidges_student/GUI_dash_plotly/README.md

 ```
 To open the GUI in your browser,open the link that is shown in the terminal.

+## Stopping the GUI
+To stop the GUI, you have to kill the process in the terminal by pressing `ctrl` + `c`.
+There might be a better way in the future, but for now, you have to kill the process manually.

 ## Using the GUI
 The GUI consists of three tabs: `Settings`, `Simulation` and `Vizualization`.
 A general note: Some of the operations start slightly time-consuming calculations.
 Please be patient and wait for the calculations to finish.
 The GUI will inform you when the calculations are done, either by a message or by stopping the loading animation.